peijunz/ipynb2pelican/README.md

 Thanks the preprocessor feature of nbconvert, I have defined some useful preprocessor with on/off options.

 In your `pelicanconf.py`, set following options to toggle preprocessors.
+Don't worry about preprocessors, switch off all options will NOT have discernable gain on performance.
+So they are enabled by default.

 |Option Variable|Default|Meaning|
 |------|-------|-------|